 With a view to the international harmonisation of TCR coordination and publication processes, Appendix VII to Directive 2012/34/EU classifies the nature of the infrastructure works into different categories according to their duration and impact on rail traffic (= estimated traffic cancelled, diverted or replaced by other means of transport) and provides for publication deadlines according to the said TCR categories.
-These have been named MAJOR, HIGH, MEDIUM or MINOR by RailNetEurope (additional information can be found in the Guidelines for Coordination/Publication of Planned Temporary Capacity Restrictions for the European Railway Network and the Procedures for Temporary Capacity Restriction Management, see point 4.3.1.2)
+These have been named Major, High, Medium or Minor by RailNetEurope (additional information can be found in the Guidelines for Coordination/Publication of Planned Temporary Capacity Restrictions for the European Railway Network and the Procedures for Temporary Capacity Restriction Management, see point 4.3.1.2)

-MAJOR and HIGH TCRs include large-scale infrastructure works, such as all network renewal or extension works, which generally have a major impact on rail traffic and/or capacity and are of relatively long duration.
+Major and High TCRs include large-scale infrastructure works, such as all network renewal or extension works, which generally have a major impact on rail traffic and/or capacity and are of relatively long duration.

-MEDIUM and MINOR TCRs cover those infrastructure works that have less impact on rail traffic and/or available capacity.
+Medium and Minor TCRs cover those infrastructure works that have less impact on rail traffic and/or available capacity.

-Finally, TCRs not included in Appendix VII include smaller infrastructure works announced during the current timetable that have a limited or non-existent impact on planned traffic (Ad Hoc TCRs).
+Finally, TCRs not included in Appendix VII include smaller infrastructure works announced during the current timetable that have a limited or non-existent impact on planned traffic (Less than Minor TCRs, also known as Ad Hoc TCRs).

-The infrastructure manager organises regular meetings with applicants to inform them of the planned TCR, to consult them and to analyse together with them the adaptations to be made to the train service to enable the works to be carried out.
+The infrastructure manager organises regular meetings with applicants to inform them of the TCR to be planned (whether or not they will be integrated in the timetable and whether they are part of the Major, High, Medium, Minor or Ad-Hoc TCRs), to consult them and to analyse together with them the adaptations to be made to the train service to enable the works to be carried out.
 At these meetings, applicants can, if they wish, express their views and propose alternative solutions.
-It is up to the infrastructure manager to analyse these alternative solutions and their impact on the organisation of works and select appropriate solution to carry out the works in the best possible circumstances, while taking into account the interests of the parties concerned.
+It is up to the infrastructure manager to analyse these alternative solutions and their impact on the organisation of the works and select an appropriate solution to carry out the works in the best possible circumstances, while taking into account the interests of the parties concerned.